aidanaden/coinhall-research/backend/proposed-api-design.md

 `/api/v2/pairs?chains=Terra+Classic%2CTerra+2.0&verified=true&start=0&limit=120`

-- Returns first 120 verified pairs from selected chains (120 is 5 dashboard pages or 1 pairs page)
+- Returns first 120 verified pairs from Terra Classic and Terra 2.0 (120 is 5 dashboard pages or 1 pairs page)

 `/api/v2/pairs?chains=Terra+Classic%2CTerra+2.0&name=classic`

-- Returns first 120 verified pairs from selected chains that contains the word `classic` in their name (120 is 5 dashboard pages or 1 pairs page)
+- Returns first 120 verified pairs from Terra Classic and Terra 2.0 that contains the word `classic` in their name (120 is 5 dashboard pages or 1 pairs page)

 **Success response**: